David-Chemaly/david-chemaly.github.io/_teaching/teaching.md

 show_meta: false
 ---

-I have over 500 hours of teaching experience spread across 10 different courses and around 250 students at the university level where I led lectures, graded assignments and and held weekly office hours.
+I have over 600 hours of teaching experience spread across 10 different courses and around 300 students at the university level where I led lectures, graded assignments and held weekly office hours.

+---

+**Undergraduate: Mathematics A**
+*University of Cambridge*
+Mays 2025

+---

+**Part II:  Stellar Dynamics and Structure of Galaxies**
+*University of Cambridge*
+Michaelmas 2024

 ---